chenkkkk/MTR-TSF/README.md

 ATTN: This package is free for academic usage.
 You can run it at your own risk.

 Requirement: The package was developed with Python.
-To use this package, the Python version of SVR [2] and XGBoost [3] must be available.
+To use this package, the Python version of XGBoost [2] must be available.

 Refer:

 [2] Chen, Tianqi, and C. Guestrin.
 "XGBoost: A Scalable Tree Boosting System."
 ACM SIGKDD International Conference on Knowledge Discovery and Data Mining ACM, 2016:785-794.

-[3] Awad, Mariette, and R. Khanna.
-"Support Vector Regression."
-Neural Information Processing Letters & Reviews 11.10(2007):203--224.